My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Blondie01.jpg

-At the same time my initial interest in girls was being stirred I was, still being a young lad, a firm believer in Santa Claus.
-I didn’t challenge the notion since, every Christmas morning, I awoke to find a packed stocking from him next to my bed filled with small toys and treats.
-After going through that I would move to the living room where there would be a few unwrapped gifts under the tree also from Santa.
-I wasn’t one to look a gift horse in the mouth, so the jolly fellow was ok by me.
-By Christmas 1981 I’d grown out of the Santa myth but my mom continued the tradition of giving me unwrapped gifts under the tree to discover and enjoy first thing in the morning.
+At the same time my initial interest in girls was being stirred I was, still being a young lad, a firm believer in Santa Claus – such are the dichotomies of adolescence.
+I didn’t challenge the notion of Santa since, well, extra gifts at Christmas, duh.
+By 1981, I’d grown out of the Santa myth but mom continued the tradition of giving me unwrapped gifts under the tree to discover and enjoy first thing in the morning.
 Now eleven, I was less inclined to go for toys and had found music, and that Christmas there were three new albums under the tree waiting to be played: Beauty and the Beat by the Go Go’s, Ghost in the Machine by The Police, and The Best of Blondie.
-I had asked for the first two on my Christmas list but Santa had thrown me a bonus with the Blondie record.
-In the end, that’s the one I would listen to the most of the three, although all would have their grooves well worn over time.
+I had asked for the first two on my Christmas list, but Santa had thrown me a bonus with the Blondie record.
+In the end, that was the one I listened to the most, although all three had their grooves well worn.

 The Playlist